hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 * No centralized record keeping

 ???
 **Let's not be the dog at my homework kid.
-There's no excuse for losing your state file because you can easily store it for free in your Terraform Cloud account.**
+There's no excuse for losing your state file because you can easily store it for free in your HCP Terraform account.**

 ---
-name: tfcloud-remote-state
+name: hcp-terraform-remote-state
-# Terraform Cloud Remote State
+# HCP Terraform Remote State
-Terraform Cloud Remote State is free and available to all users.
+HCP Terraform Remote State is free and available to all users.
 The requirements to get it set up and working are below.

-* Free or paid Terraform Cloud account
+* Free or paid HCP Terraform account
 * A **`.terraformrc`** (Unix/Linux) or **`terraform.rc`** (Windows) config file
 * User access token stored in your config file
 * Remote backend config file.
 We name it **`remote_backend.tf`** for consistency.

-**WARNING** - do not copy your Terraform Cloud API token to github!
+**WARNING** - do not copy your HCP Terraform API token to github!

 https://www.terraform.io/docs/backends/types/remote.html